NkosiMlaba/Voting-Application/README.md

 ## Running instructions:
-- Open terminal in the application's directory
+1. Open terminal in the application's directory

-- Run this command in terminal --> pip install -r dependencies/requirements.txt (installs the dependencies)
+2. Run this command in terminal to install dependencies

+        pip install -r dependencies/requirements.txt

-- Run this command in terminal -->
+3. Run this command in terminal -->

         python3 project.py